Kevin Brobbey: Slovan Liberec

 After six months at Ross County, Brobbey left Ross County to join Gambrinus Liga side Slovan Liberec after the club accepted their bid.

 Brobbey made his Slovan Liberec debut, where he started and played for 73 minutes before being substituted, in a 2–2 draw against FK Mladá Boleslav on 23 February 2014.
 Brobbey scored his first goal on 7 March 2014, as Slovan Liberec won 1–0 against Zbrojovka Brno.
 He followed up his second goal two weeks later on 21 March 2014, in a 3–0 win over Jablonec.

 On 22 August 2014, he scored his first goal of the season, in a 2–2 draw against FK Teplice.
 By April, Lukassen scored two more goals against Mladá Boleslav and FK Teplice.
 Brobbey helped his side win the Czech Cup after beating FK Jablonec 2–1 in the final.
 In the 2015–16 season, he scored on his first appearance of the season on 16 August 2015, in a 1–1 draw against FK Jablonec.
 Despite suffering from an injury setback, Luckassen went on to make 13 appearances and scored 3 times in all competitions.

 SKN St. Pölten

 Brobbey joined SKN St. Pölten on 8 July 2016, signing a two–year contract with the club.

 Brobbey made his SKN St. Pölten debut, where he set up a goal for Manuel Hartl, who scored a header, in a 2–1 loss against Austria Wien in the opening game of the season.
 He then scored his first goal for the club on 15 October 2016, in a 1–1 draw against Admira Wacker Mödling.
 It was not until 29 April 2017 when he scored a brace and set up one of the goals, in a 3–3 draw against Rheindorf Altach.

-However, ahead of the 2017–18 season, Brobbey's contract got terminated by the club on 19 July 2017, after a fight with a teammate during the training.
+However, ahead of the 2017–18 season, Brobbey's contract got terminated by the club on 19 July 2017, after a fight with a teammate during training.